varchashva/LetsMapYourNetwork/README.md

    - Please refer [Neo4j Installation Guide](https://neo4j.com/docs/operations-manual/current/installation/) for any troubleshooting, if required
 7. Copy Install_LMYN.bat to Python home directory for e.g. C:\python and run Install_LMYN.bat with administrative privileges
    - Open command prompt with administrative privileges and browse to Python home directory for e.g. cd C:\python
-   - Run command python $LMYN_HOME\LetsMapYourNetwork\manage.py runserver
+   - Run command python $LMYN_HOME\LetsMapYourNetwork\manage.py runserver --insecure
 8. Open http://localhost:8000/core in browser and explore the tool

 ### HOW TO USE IT ###